 Byron took the time to learn from his grandfather, Merv Biffin, who was a renowned horseman who had broken in and worked many horses on his dairy farm near Camden.

-Together, Byron and Ineke have continued their love of horses and now have their own Shire and Clydesdale breeding and training program, as well as still riding and educating light horses.
+Together, Byron and Ineke have continued their love of horses and now have their own breaking and training business for both heavy and light horses.

 Korrie, Helen, Ineke and Byron love to help people to get involved with heavy horses of any kind, so that they can experience the pleasure that these wonderful horses can give you.
 Please feel free to contact them with any questions you might have about any aspect of Shires or heavy horses in general.